ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <span class="oi oi-phone"></span>
 ```
-Pretty simple.
 Those solutions use classes to both define the element and its attributes, and while there is nothing wrong with that, there are drawbacks:

 #### 1) Repetitive naming:
 `fa`, `icon`, and `oi` are repeated twice.